clevengermatt/dreamweaver/content/Factions/The Dreamweavers Guild/Officers/The Restless.md

 The Restless is a figure of quiet gravity, their eyes shadowed but sharp, reflecting both exhaustion and unwavering resolve.
 Their speech is measured, their presence commanding respect.
 While they do not wield power in the dream realm, their decisions ripple through it, shaping the guild’s mission and maintaining its integrity.

 To serve as The Restless is to live a life of unparalleled sacrifice, a testament to the guild’s ideals and an enduring symbol of its commitment to the safety of dreamers.
-In doing so, The Restless becomes both a shield against corruption and a compass guiding the Dreamweavers Guild toward its noble purpose.
+In doing so, The Restless becomes both a shield against corruption and a compass guiding [[The Dreamweavers Guild]] toward its noble purpose.